 D. latum is the largest parasite of humans (up to 10 m in length).
-It and Sparganum mansoni are the only human tapeworms with aquatic life cycles.
+D. latum and the cestodes that cause sparganosis (see see Sparganosis) are the only human tapeworms with aquatic life cycles.
 In freshwater, eggs of D. latum from human feces hatch into free-swimming larvae, which are ingested by microcrustaceans.
 The microcrustaceans are ingested by fish, in which the larvae become infective.

 Diphyllobothriasis occurs worldwide, especially where cool lakes are contaminated by sewage.
 Infections in the US and northern Europe occur in people who eat raw freshwater fish.
 Infection is less common with current sewage treatment.